NatalieYaspo/OberbeckFarm/README.md

 ## Description

-I basic website for the Oberbeck Farm Neighbors to view relivant information about the neighborhood, upcoming events, contact board members, or find information on paying annual dues.
+A basic website for the Oberbeck Farm Neighbors to view relivant information about the neighborhood, upcoming events, contact board members, or find information on paying annual dues.

 ## Table of Contents